 Food Tours of Paris

-Going on this tour is like having a best friend in Paris who just wants to show you all his or her favorite spots in the neighborhood.
-Combining local knowledge, art history, dining tips and amazing food all in one, Culinary Tours of Paris is one of the most comprehensive food tours of Paris.
+Going on this trip is like having a best friend in Paris who just wants to show you all his or her favorite spots in the neighborhood.
+Combining local knowledge, art history, dining tips and amazing food all in one, Culinary Trips of Paris is one of the most comprehensive food trips of Paris.

-There are many food tours of Paris you can choose from, but these two, with equal parts passion and insider knowledge, are certainly the most enjoyable, offering the best bang for your buck.
+There are many food trips of Paris you can choose from, but these two, with equal parts passion and insider knowledge, are certainly the most enjoyable, offering the best bang for your buck.